plaza tennis

 Modern players like Roger Federer and Rafael Nadal have taken the forehand stroke to new heights, using a combination of power, spin, and precision to dominate their opponents Their ability to generate immense racket head speed and hit winners from all areas of the court has set a new standard for what is possible with a forehand stroke

-See also When To Restring Tennis Racket
+See also How Long To Rest Tennis Shoulder

 Anatomy of a Proper Forehand Stroke